 Our group focuses on human-centric visual computing, which comprises work across computer vision and computer graphics with cross-over into artificial intelligence, machine learning, education, healthcare, human-computer interaction and entertainment applications.

-In our undergraduate teaching, we cover Fundamentals of Visual Computing (CM20219) and Fundamentals of Machine Learning (CM20220) in Year 2, and dive deeper into a wide range of visual computing topics in Advanced Computer Graphics (CM30075) and Computer Vision (CM30080) in Year 3.
+In our undergraduate teaching, we cover Fundamentals of Visual Computing (CM20219) in Year 2, and dive deeper into a wide range of visual computing topics in Advanced Computer Graphics (CM30075) and Computer Vision (CM30080) in Year 3.

 Every year, we supervise an exciting range of undergraduate and postgraduate projects across the full visual computing spectrum, including projects involving virtual reality, visual effects, deep learning and motion capture.